vladtastic/vladtastic.github.io/_posts/2018-03-20-exploring-pims-dataset.md

 There are a few things which may improve the performance (potential tweaks for next time)

-1 Scaling absolute values by the mean
+1. Scaling absolute values by the mean (Although I replaced zero values by the mean, the nonzero values could still possibly and in some cases do have a very wide range.
+It would be good to try scaling many features by their mean)
-1.1 Although I replaced zero values by the mean, the nonzero values could still possibly and in some cases do have a very wide range.
-It would be good to try scaling many features by their mean
+2. Looking at correlation of variables to try and identify relationships in the data (and reduce the number of features)
-2  Looking at correlation of variables to try and identify relationships in the data (and reduce the number of features) 3 k-fold cross validation of the model
+3. k-fold cross validation of the model